ogarreche/XAI_Whitebox/README.md

 2 - Descriptive Accuracy: Run descriptive_accuracy.ipynb

   This program generates the graphs for Descriptive Accuracy.
+There are further instructions in the program.

   As an example: